Emane12/Covid-19-tracker/README.md

 file:///Users/imane/Desktop/Screen%20Shot%202022-08-03%20at%209.46.14%20AM.png
 # Description

+This project shows Cvid-19 cases by countries.
+Data are shown in a graph

 This site allows the user to get information about covid-19 cases reports for each country The graph shows the cases for each duration of time